eybisi/vtfeeder/README.md

 # vtfeeder

 Telegram Bot to download virustotal feed files each hour.
-This bot downloads file feed eac hour(https://www.virustotal.com/vtapi/v2/file/feed) and all files included in feed file.
+Gets feed from (https://www.virustotal.com/vtapi/v2/file/feed) and downloads all files included in feed file.

 ## Setup